-Essex Police chief says officers are leaving for scaffolding and restaurant jobs
+Essex Police chief says officers are leaving for scaffolding jobs

 A chief constable has used his speech at a passing out parade to call on the government to increase his officers' salaries.

-Essex Police's Ben-Julian Harrington described the cost of living crisis facing some staff, including officers who have quit for better-paid jobs in scaffolding and double glazing.
+Essex Police's Ben-Julian Harrington described the cost of living crisis facing some staff, including officers who have quit for better-paid jobs in scaffolding and double-glazing.

-He said the force's benevolent fund has paid out £248,000 in two years.
+He said the force's benevolent fund had paid out £248,000 in two years.

+The Home Office said it was due to raise pay for officers.

 Police federations claim real-term pay has dropped 17% since 2000.

-Mr Harrington said 300 colleagues had asked permission to work second jobs, or unpaid jobs to improve future career prospects, in the last 12 months.
+Mr Harrington said 300 colleagues had asked for permission to work second jobs, or unpaid jobs to improve future career prospects, in the last 12 months.

-"My colleagues are proud," he said.
+"My colleagues are proud," said Mr Harrington.

-"They're not the kind to complain but someone has to speak up for them and their families.
+"They're not the kind to complain, but someone has to speak up for them and their families.

 "You can't Taser the gas bill and you can't handcuff the family food shop at Lidl, and you can't arrest rising mortgage bills."